seb-hall/EE40098-Labs/cwb/report/EE40098-CWB.typ

 1. *Selection* - a proportion of the most fit individuals are selected to remain in the population.
 2. *Mutation* - some individuals have their genes modified randomly to introduce genetic diversity.
-3. *Reproduction* - pairs of individuals are combined to produce offspring with a crossover of genes.
+3. *Crossover* - pairs of individuals are combined to produce offspring with a crossover of genes.

 An example plot showing the evolution of fitness over 10 generations with a population size of 10 is shown in Figure <ex1-fitness>.